Skip to main content

 If you want to be a miner, the two main barriers to entry are the need for costly, power-hungry computer hardware and the electricity to run it.
 The reality is that bitcoin mining is simply not economical at certain times and places based on the price of bitcoin and the cost of energy.

-One potential solution is to join a mining pool where you work with other miners to achieve economies of scale, although you will still have to weigh the potential mining rewards and market value of Bitcoin against the energy and hardware required to do the mining.
+One potential solution is to join a mining pool where you work with other miners to achieve economies of scale, although you will still have to weigh the potential mining rewards and market value of bitcoin against the energy and hardware required to do the mining.

 Other Ways to Participate

 Bitcoin mining is just one of the potential opportunities in the world of blockchain and cryptocurrency.
-Other options include owning bitcoin, Ethereum and other cryptocurrencies directly, investing in commercial projects built on these platforms, such as the emerging world of smart contracts and decentralized finance, and exploring the emerging alternative to mining, which is called Proof-of-Stake (PoS), and offers the opportunity to earn dividend-like yield from digital assets.
+Other options include owning bitcoin, ether and other cryptocurrencies directly, investing in commercial projects built on these platforms, such as the emerging world of smart contracts and decentralized finance, and exploring the emerging alternative to mining, which is called Proof-of-Stake (PoS), and offers the opportunity to earn dividend-like yield from digital assets.

 Learn more about cryptocurrency and how we’re making it affordable and accessible for every investor.